victorve-l/Reckitt_EBAC/README.md

 • DIM_CALENDAR : dates of the transactions

 Pandas was used to clean up and transform each file.
-The methods used are presented in the table below:
+At the end of this section, a single consolidated dataframe was obtained with the sales and profit data for each product including their descriptions and sales dates, respectively.
+The methods used are presented in the following table:

 <div align="center"><img src="https://github.com/victorve-l/Reckitt_EBAC/blob/main/Templates/Fig1.jpg?raw=true" width="500" height="500" /></div>
 <p>...</p>